Why practice good data management?

 NASA Guidance for Data Management Plans

-The Office of Science of the DOE now requires an integrated DMP with an overall research plan for project that receive funding issued on or after October 1, 2014.
-Read the Office of Science Statement on Digital Data Management.for detailed information and guidance that may be useful for all DMPs.
+The DOE Office of Science requires an integrated DMP with the overall research plan for projects that received funding on or after October 1, 2014.
+Read the Office of Science Statement on Digital Data Management for detailed information that might be useful for all DMPs.
 The Biological and Environmental Research program of the DOE provides additional requirements and guidance for digital data management for Climate and Environmental Sciences Division Research funded data repositories.